Magnesium deficiency and sudden death

 In a double-blind, parallel group study, 468 survivors of an acute myocardial infarction were randomly assigned to receive oral treatment with 15 mmol magnesium hydroxide or placebo daily for one year.
 The dose was equal to the recommended daily intake of magnesium.
 Outcome measures were recurrence of myocardial infarction, sudden death, and coronary bypass surgery within one year.

-There was no significant difference between the treatment and placebo groups in the incidence of any of the three individual outcome events.
-However, when the events were combined, certain analyses indicated that magnesium treatment might be associated with an increase in risk.
 The authors conclude that long-term magnesium supplementation, at the dose tested, has no beneficial effect in survivors of myocardial infarction.
 Since there was no indication of benefit and some suggestion of a possible adverse effect, the authors do not recommend magnesium treatment for patients of this type.

 Source: findarticles.com